Firebase Hosting Go-Live Checklist (10 Steps)

 • Submitting the sitemap on a non-canonical domain — wasted crawl budget.

-• Forgetting to update social meta (og:url) when switching to a new domain.
+• Forgetting to update og:url when switching to a new domain.

 • Going live on a Friday without a tested rollback.

-• Leaving the *.web.app URL in any sitemap or canonical tag.
+• Leaving a *.web.app or staging URL in any sitemap or canonical tag.

 FAQ

-• Should I disable the *.web.app URL after launch? — You cannot disable it, but you should set canonical tags and og:url to the custom domain so search and social do not pick up *.web.app.
+• Should I disable the *.web.app URL after launch?
+You cannot disable it, but setting canonical tags and og:url to the custom domain stops search and social from picking up *.web.app.

-• What if I find a critical bug right after going live?: Hosting > Release history > Rollback to the previous release.
-Then fix and redeploy.
-Total downtime is usually under a minute.
+• What if I find a critical bug right after going live?
+Hosting → Release history → Rollback to the previous release, then fix and redeploy.
+Rollback creates a new release from old content and total downtime is usually under a minute.

 Tags: #Indie dev #Firebase #Hosting #Workflow #SEO